recursivenomad/picoprobe-candybar-interface/README.md

 ***Features***
 ==============

-- Press-fit footprint using staggered-offset pads at no overhead cost
+- Press-fit footprints using staggered-offset pads at no overhead cost
-- Keyed footprint to prevent polarity mismatch
+- Keyed footprints to prevent polarity mismatch
   - Reverse-polarity safe (no out-of-spec connections even if connector polarity is somehow reversed)
-- Alternative compact footprints for dense designs
+- Alternative compact footprints for dense designs (including unsafe non-polarized footprints for maximal density)

 &nbsp;